accel-brain/accel-brain-code/subdir/README.md

 ### Main-settings

-- The wave form of binaural beat is the `SineWave`.
+- The type of `frequencys` is tuple.
+This is pair of both frequencys.
 - The parameter of `play_time` is per seconds.
+- The parameter of `volume` is the sound volume.
+It depends on your environment.

 ## Installation